MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2environment.md

 > public HRESULT [CreateCoreWebView2Controller](#createcorewebview2controller)(HWND parentWindow, [ICoreWebView2CreateCoreWebView2ControllerCompletedHandler](icorewebview2createcorewebview2controllercompletedhandler.md) * handler)

-parentWindow is the HWND in which the WebView should be displayed and from which receive input.
-The WebView will add a child window to the provided window during WebView creation.
-Z-order and other things impacted by sibling window order will be affected accordingly.
+`parentWindow` is the `HWND` in which the WebView should be displayed and from which receive input.
+The WebView adds a child window to the provided window during WebView creation.
+Z-order and other things impacted by sibling window order are affected accordingly.

-It is recommended that the application set Application User Model ID for the process or the application window.
-If none is set, during WebView creation a generated Application User Model ID is set to root window of parentWindow.
+It is recommended that the app set Application User Model ID for the process or the app window.
+If none is set, during WebView creation a generated Application User Model ID is set to root window of `parentWindow`.

 ```cpp
 // Create or recreate the WebView and its environment.
 void AppWindow::InitializeWebView()